Russell-Shean/NLD-sewage/README.md

 # Outputs

 1. An animation of sampling sites's RNA concentrations over time: Nld_sewageRNA.gif
-2. A zoomable map that shows data as color and RNA concentration as size:NLD_COVID19sewage_map.html
+2. A zoomable map that shows data as color and RNA concentration as size: NLD_COVID19sewage_map.html
    Also available at this link: https://tulipsfortaiwan.github.io/NLD_COVID19sewage_map.html